1. What are the types of transactions involved in M&A?

 3. What drives the need for M&A?

-Individuals considering entering into an M&A transaction are looking to sell their company and move on.
+Individuals considering an M&A transaction are looking to sell their company and move on.
 It can be a way for them to retire with financial comfort or exit the business and start something new with the proceeds.

 4. When should you consider engaging in M&A?